-This Special Meeting of Shareholders of Analog Devices, Inc. will be held at our headquarters at Three Technology Way, Norwood, Massachusetts 02062, on July 20, 2009 at 10:00 a.m. local time.
-At the meeting, shareholders will consider a proposal to approve an employee stock option exchange program.
+The 2009 Annual Meeting of Shareholders of Analog Devices, Inc. will be held at our headquarters at Three Technology Way, Norwood, Massachusetts 02062, on Tuesday, March 10, 2009 at 10:00 a.m. local time.
+At the meeting, shareholders will consider and vote on the following matters: